Germany Schulz: Awards and accolades

 In January 1910, Walter Camp published his All-Time All-American list in Century magazine, selecting the best player at each position over the 20 years he had been watching college football.
 He selected Schulz as his center, the first of many such All-Time All-American selections for Schulz.
 At the time, Camp said: "Big, strong and fast, he combined all the defensive and offensive qualities of the best line men with the speed, sure tackling and intuition as to what to do on the instant that are winning qualities of the defensive back.
 In addition, his passing was excellent, as he had plenty of speed for his kicker, steadiness for his quarter, and ability to pass in directions other than in a straight line which made him especially valuable in certain formation plays".

 In 1949, Grantland Rice chose him as the center for his All-Time All-American team.
 At the time, Rice said: "Schulz was 6 feet 4 and he weighed 245 pounds.
 He was as fast as a good halfback.
 I have never seen a center who was his equal at backing up a line and then protecting both flanks.
 He was a terrific tackler".

 In 1951, the College Football Foundation commissioned the Associated Press to conduct a poll of more than 100 sports editors to choose an All-Time All-American team.
 Those chosen would be the initial inductees into the new College Football Hall of Fame.
 Schulz won the great majority of the votes at center and thus became one of the initial inductees into the College Football Hall of Fame.
 In announcing the selection, the Associated Press said: "Schulz was a giant of a man—six feet five and 285 pounds—with tremendous ham-like hands that worked to his advantage in that era of mass formations when ground was gained on brute strength alone".
 On being told of his selection, Schulz, who died ten days later, said he was honored and noted: "I haven't missed one of those teams yet".

 He was inducted into the Michigan Sports Hall of Fame in 1960.
 He was also posthumously inducted into the University of Michigan Athletic Hall of Honor in 1979.

+In 1969, in honor of the centennial of collegiate football, the Football Writers Association of America named two "College Football All-Time Teams" of eleven players — an "early" team consisting of players who played prior to 1920, and a "modern" team who played in 1920 and after.
+Schulz was selected for center of the pre-1920 squad.

 In 2004, he was selected as one of the top fifteen football players in U-M history in 2004 by The Michigan Daily.